-Query string parameters (or name\value pairs) are likely killing your ability to do page level reporting in Google Analytics and perhaps even other tools you have connected to your GA data.
+Query string parameters (or name\value pairs) such as “fbclid” from Facebook or “_hsenc” if you are using HubSpot are likely killing your ability to do page level reporting in Google Analytics and perhaps even other tools you have connected to your Google Analytics data.
 Considering the problem lurks way down at the bottom of your pages report(s) many are not even aware of the issue.
 If not fixed, you very well could be making the wrong marketing and page optimization decisions.
 This article should get you back on track.

 - How can I test for Query Parameters in my Google Analytics reports?

 - How Query Parameters hurt Google Analytics (GA) reporting